MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/enable-sso-for-your-adaptive-cards-universal-action.md

 ms.localizationpriority: medium
 ---

-# Enable SSO for your Adaptive Cards Universal Actions
+# SSO for your Adaptive Cards Universal Actions

 Universal Actions for Adaptive Cards bring the bot as the common backend for handling actions and introduces a new action type `Action.Execute`, which works across apps, such as Teams and Outlook.